 Be sure to learn more about our upcoming and past Global Think-ins below.

 Oct.
-31, 2016 at Columbia University School of Journalism, Pulitzer Lecture Hall – Populisms Now will address the surge of populism in so many places at the same time.
+31, 2016 at Columbia University School of Journalism, Pulitzer Lecture Hall – Populisms Now addressed the surge of populism in so many places at the same time.
 The point may seem obvious, yet so much contemporary analysis remains one-country focused.
 Watch the video.

 - John Judis on the U.S., Author of “The Populist Explosion,” Columbia Global Reports